Thursday, December 5, 2013

 Our first road trip

 This past weekend (Jan.
 18-20), Janet and I finally lost our RVirginity!
 Yes, we took our first road trip.
 Janet's bagpipe band's competition season kicked off with the Central Florida Scottish Highland Games, in Winter Springs, Florida.
 Rather than simply drive to the games as we've done for many years, this year, we decided to take our house!
 Early last week, I made a reservation for two nights in a nice RV campground in Sanford, Florida, which is near Winter Springs and 225 miles from our home base in Fort Myers.
-I could tell you that the whole trip pretty much went without a hitch, but I'd be lying -- without a hitch, there we be no way to tow our 5th wheel!
+I could tell you that the whole trip pretty much went without a hitch, but I'd be lying -- without a hitch, there would be no way to tow our 5th wheel!

 Actually, we experienced two minor issues: